-If you choose to open a new bank account, you will need to think carefully about the address that you provide the bank with.
-They may send letters, including bank statements, cards and other information about your account to this address.
+If you choose to open a new bank account, you will need to think carefully about the address that you use.
+The banking provider may send letters, including statements, cards and other information about your account to this address.

 It is vital to use an address where the abuser will not have access to letters from your banking provider.

 You may wish to use an address that will be unknown to the abuser and that will not link your details.
 This could be a friend’s or family member’s address for example.
 If you have left your home due to the risk of immediate danger, some banking providers may be able to accept an address at a refuge or safe house with a PO Box.
 You will need to show proof of this address (see below) before you can open an account.

 It is common for abusers to take post.
 Citizen’s Advice found that 47% of victim-survivors have had their mail hidden, opened, or intercepted by the abuser.
 This can cause you to miss vital information about your new bank account and can put your safety at risk.
 We have information on steps you can take to protect your mail and address.

 To open a new bank account, you will normally need to show: